piittis/ts-async-queue-processor/README.md

 # Async Queue Processor
 (status: experimental)

-Simple yet powerful tool for async operations.
-Main constructs provided are `Processor` and `Pipeline`.
+Simple but powerful tool for async operations.
+Constructs provided are `Processor` and `Pipeline`.

 ## Processor
 A Construct that allows executing async functions while placing constraints on concurrency, throughput and allowed amount of pending functions.